marcoalopez/IDEAproject/IDEA_project.md

 Videos of the experiments available soon

 #### Links to talks

+[Dynamic recrystallization by subgrain rotation in olivine revealed by EBSD](https://youtu.be/vs6-znNYAMM).
+Youtube video based on the talks given by Marco A. Lopez-Sanchez in the MTEX workshop 2022 and the EBSD2022 Topical Conference of the Microanalysis Society.

 [Evolution of strain field and microstructure in polycrystalline ice using in situ experiments](https://youtu.be/R5Vm63oqLGk).
 Youtube video based on the talks given by Marco A. Lopez-Sanchez years at various international meetings and workshops; e.g. [6th International Workshop on Rock Physics](https://lameroc.eu/), GDR workshop 2021, RhEoVOLUTION workshop 2022.